MochiLibraries/Biohazrd/docs/BuiltInTransformations/CSharpTypeReductionTransformation.md

 ## Interacting with this transformation

-This transformation has the same interaction cocerns as [`TypeReductionTransformation`](TypeReductionTransformation.md), see that article for details.
+This transformation has the same interaction concerns as [`TypeReductionTransformation`](TypeReductionTransformation.md), see that article for details.

-(Note that you might also want to ensure your transformations run after [`CSharpBuiltinTypeTransformation`](CSharpBuiltinTypeTransformation.md) as well.)

 ## Type reductions handled by this transformation